nirvash/cryptrade/README.md

 Backtesting on this version works correctly.
 Limit orders are yet untested to my knowledge, feedback on it would be appreciated.

+Also, if somebody is using the live version of cryptotrader.org, it would be very helpful if you could capture the request when turning offset on to a certain value.
+If you do that, I could add offsets to cryptrade, assuming they've implemented it within their API.
+I do have an alternative to offseting as well though, although it would be better to come straight off their API.

 Original Readme can be found here: https://github.com/pulsecat/cryptrade